A topic from the subject of Biochemistry in Chemistry.

 Main Concepts:

-• Metabolism: Chemical reactions that convert nutrients into energy and building blocks for cellular components.
+• Metabolism: The sum of all chemical reactions that occur within an organism.
+These reactions convert nutrients into energy and building blocks for cellular components.

-• Clinical Applications: Understanding physiological chemistry is essential for diagnosing and treating diseases related to biochemical imbalances.
+• Clinical Applications: Understanding physiological chemistry is essential for diagnosing and treating diseases resulting from biochemical imbalances.
+Examples include diabetes (carbohydrate metabolism), hyperlipidemia (lipid metabolism), and enzyme deficiencies.

 Experiment: Physiological Chemistry